jaxparrow07/Androidx86-Installer-Linux/README.md

 **OS Information - OS Name and Version**<br>
 ![ghost](img/2.png)
 <br>
 *Note : If you are a Android x86 dev or modder and if you create iso for AXON's Advanced x86 Installer.
-This Installer also supports the config you create* https://github.com/AXIM0S/advanced-android-x86-win-installer-dev
+This Installer also supports the config you create*<br>
+https://github.com/AXIM0S/advanced-android-x86-win-installer-dev
 <br>
 #### Other Notes